 The blue iguana’s scientific name is cyclura c. lewisi.

 This iguana was extremely endangered 16 years ago but has made a comeback in recent years.

 Breeders do sell these as pets for high prices (close to $1000 in many cases).

 The more common option is the green iguana.

 This is the most popular type of iguana pet and the most common in the world.

 Its scientific name is iguana iguana.

-There is a special type of coloration (or morph) of the green iguana called Blue Axanthic Iguana or, more commonly, the blue iguana.
+There is a special coloration (or morph) of the green iguana called Blue Axanthic Iguana or, more commonly, the blue iguana.

-If you’re interested in the green iguana or iguana size, look for this reptile’s specific guide.
+Look for this reptile’s specific guide if you’re interested in the green iguana or iguana size.

 This article deals with the actual blue iguana, cyclura c. lewisi.